 Hence drawing and painting is not all that different from programming when seen from a birds-eye perspective.
 In both cases, we are dealing with craftsmanship.
 Of course, this applies to a multitude of other professions as well.

 Painters and Car Analogies

 As a writer, this is something that I struggle with.
 What we do as programmers or how computers work is quite abstract.
 You cannot open a computer and see how it works.
 Nor is it obvious to a lay person what programming is like.
 Most people don’t write text in such a highly structured manner.

 But many other areas struggle with this same problem of conveying the essentials to the lay person.
 That is why we end up the famous car analogies.
 Both because everybody has a sense of what a car is and because these analogies have become almost an insider joke, making them often more fun to do.

 All analogies are of course always wrong at some level.
-The Painters and hackers analogy is naturally wrong in many ways.
+The painters and hackers analogy is naturally wrong in many ways.
 But I am always reminded of how my physics teacher taught me electricity by comparing it to water flow.
 He described the amount of water flowing as the current, and the pressure as the voltage.
-Thus a battery as he explained it was more of a water pump, than a water tank.
+As he explained it, a battery was more of a water pump than a water tank.
 You are not draining electrons out of a battery which is full of them.
 Rather the battery is essentially pumping the same electrons around repeatedly.

 It was the first time many of the concepts of electricity finally clicked for me.
-Thus while analogies are always flawed, some more than others.
+Thus while analogies are always flawed, some are better than others.
 What really matters is whether they offer you a way into a difficult to grasp concept.
-Once you get the fundamentals you can ditch the analogies and look at the phenomenon directly.
+Once you get the fundamentals, you can ditch the analogies and look at the phenomenon directly.